• Background Link to CV with Publications

 atomic structure and from an EM map; and (2) test of the alignment

 module (test run using 5 MPI threads).
+The automated tests of the TomoFlow method are also available.

 - HEMNMA additionally provides tools for synthesizing noisy and CTF-affected single particle cryo-EM images with flexible or rigid biomolecular conformations, for several types of